Launching FX trading apps in a new market

 One of the key changes we made as part of the redesign was a move to a more market-centric app structure.
 Rather than browsing by feature, e.g. news or positions, we presented all of the necessary market information on a single page.

-Reaching a design took some time.
-It was hard to balance the need for data density with a clear hierarchy.
+Arriving at a final design took time.
+Balancing the need for data density with a clear hierarchy was challenging.
 We achieved the final design after a number of iterations, testing different versions with clients along the way.

 Minimum Viable Product

 One of the biggest challenges we faced as a design team was supporting the different development road maps of the iOS and Android teams.
-As mentioned, the teams took different approach to the apps development and this had a knock on effect on feature delivery.
+As mentioned, the teams took different approaches to the app’s development, which had a knock-on effect on feature delivery.

-The best way to counter this, I found, was to create a MVP prototype for each platform.
+The best way to address this was to create an MVP prototype for each platform.
 This allowed both teams to see the end goal, and work with the designers to adapt it to their development stories.

 Outcome & Learnings